5 Credit Card Myths You Shouldn’t Fall For

 Myth 5: Don’t allow your credit cards’ limits to increase your spending.

 Having a higher credit limit can boost your credit score, especially if you’re in control of your expenses.
 If you typically spend ₱20,000 on your ₱50,000 credit limit, that makes your utilization 40%, which is over the recommended 30%.
 But if your bank offers to increase your limit to ₱80,000 and you keep your spending at ₱20,000, then your utilization will fall to 25%.

-While some of these myths may have some sense behind them, taking them as gospel truth can hurt your credit score and your financial well-being in the long run.
+While some of these myths may have some sense behind them, taking them as the gospel of truth can hurt your credit score and your financial well-being in the long run.